W. H. Brock and Associates, Ltd.

 Are you an arbitrage trader buying and selling on multiple exchanges all day long?
 You are my hero!

-It would be a shame to pay taxes on the top marginal rate for the first eleven months of 2024, then get wiped out by the (hypothetical) Great Crypto Crash of December 2024.
-To add insult to injury, without proper planning, you would not be able to pair your losses against your income.
+It would have been be a shame to have paid taxes on the top marginal rate for the first nine months of 2025, then get wiped out by the (not-so-hypothetical) Great Crypto Crash of 4Q2025.
+To add insult to injury, without proper planning, you would not be able to pair your capital losses against your ordinary income.
 If you qualify, a mark-to-market election under IRC Section 475(f) may make sense for you!
-(The window for individuals to make this election for beginning in a given tax year generally closes on April 15 of that year.)
+(The window for individuals to make this election in a given tax year generally closes on April 15 of that year.)
+One issue: 475(f) elections are generally made for either traders in securities or traders in commodities (e.g., BTC, DOGE).

 The Highest and Best Use of Appreciated Assets